 Located in the outskirts of Tokyo, Bear Pond is the brainchild of Katsuyuki Tanaka.

 He opened the bar with his wife in 2009, after falling in love with the indie coffee culture of New York City.

-When I heard that Katsuyuki would be visiting Joe's coffee in NYC for an event this week, I knew it was my only chance to experience Bear Pond.
-Outside of buying a plane ticket to Japan, of course.
+When I heard that Katsuyuki would be visiting Joe's coffee in NYC for an event, I knew it was my only chance to experience Bear Pond outside of buying a plane ticket to Japan.

 Katsu (as he informed us he liked to be called.
 "Pronounced like cat") described his first encounter with espresso while working for a Japanese ad agency.